abbyonstott/StormScript/README.md

 Folder | Description
 ------ | -----------
-docs/ | contributing guide, code of conduct. etc. core/ | The core StormScript files stream/ | Files that deal with the console. scripts/ | Scripts to be packaged with releases classes/ | Files that deal with classes. values/ | Files that deal with variables and functions. tests/ | Files that allow you to test StormScript
+docs/ | contributing guide, code of conduct. etc. src/core/ | The core StormScript files src/stream/ | Files that deal with the console. build-scripts/ | Scripts to be packaged with releases src/classes/ | Files that deal with classes. src/values/ | Files that deal with variables and functions. tests/ | Files for testing that core functionality is not messed up.

 ## Files You Should Know

 file | Description
 ---- | -----------
-[core/stsclasses.h](core/stsclasses.h) | This is where all classes needed for a program to run are put.
+[src/core/stsclasses.h](src/core/stsclasses.h) | This is where all classes needed for a program to run are put.
-[core/stormscript.cpp](core/stormscript.cpp) | This is where files are read.
+[src/core/stormscript.cpp](src/core/stormscript.cpp) | This is where files are read.
-[core/errors.cpp](core/errors.cpp) | This is where all new errors are added.
+[src/core/errors.cpp](src/core/errors.cpp) | This is where all new errors are added.
-[parser/parse.cpp](parser/parse.cpp) | This is the parser.
+[src/parser/parse.cpp](src/parser/parse.cpp) | This is the parser.
-[interpreter/exec.cpp](interpreter/exec.cpp) | This is the function that interprets functions
+[src/interpreter/exec.cpp](src/interpreter/exec.cpp) | This is the function that interprets functions